-- The external black list file must be in text format (\.txt) with each entry separated by a new line. - The external black list file must be stored on a web server that supports HTTP or HTTPS, and that is reachable from the Zyxel Device. - Each entry consists of a URL, IP address, IP range in CIDR format, domain name, or domain name with wildcard \.
+- The external black list file must be in text format (.txt) with each entry separated by a new line. - The external black list file must be stored on a web server that supports HTTP or HTTPS, and that is reachable from the Zyxel Device. - Each entry consists of a single IPv4/IPv6 IP address, a IPv4/IPv6 subnet in CIDR (Classless Inter-Domain Routing) format, or an IPv4/IPv6 IP address range.
 For example: